blend/go-sdk/README.md

 - `cmd/job` : run a command on a cron schedule; useful for writing jobs as kubernetes pods.
 - `cmd/profanity` : profanity rules checking (i.e. fail on grep match).
 - `cmd/recover` : recover crashed processes (to be used when debugging panics).
-- `cmd/semver` : semver maniuplation and validation.
+- `cmd/semver` : semver manipulation and validation.
 - `cmd/shamir` : securely partition secrets using shamir's sharing scheme.
 - `cmd/template` : commandline template generation using golang `text/template`.